 Mr. Cimino's story begins in 1936.
 Born and raised in Trinidad, Colorado.
 He spent his high school years in Parochial School, excelled in football, baseball and track & field.
 After graduating in 1954, Mr. Cimino joined the Marine Corp. and served in the MP / Security outfit and was known throughout his company as a "jack of all trades".

-It is clear why Mr. Long put the company in the hands of his partner and friend, Jay Cimino – CEO and President of Phil Long Dealerships.
-Mr. Cimino’s giving nature is a true reflection of the man he is in both his personal and business life.
-Committed to improving the quality of life for all citizens, he nurture’s ideas that benefit our employees as well as the community.
+It is clear why Mr. Long put the company in the hands of his partner and friend, Jay Cimino - CEO and President of Phil Long Dealerships.
+Mr. Cimino's giving nature is a true reflection of the man he is in both his personal and business life.
+He is committed to improving the quality of life for all citizens, by nurturing ideas that benefit our employees as well as the community.

 1996 ~ City Park - Denver

 1998 ~ Cornerstone Park, Highlands Ranch - Denver

 1999 ~ Memorial Park - Colorado Springs

 2001 ~ Cottonwood Creek Community Park - Colorado Springs